 - QUALITY INSTEAD OF QUANTITY

 - TRANSPARENCY meeting the makers, visiting the studio.

 - IDENTITY OF THE MAKER as an individual (not a factory)

 - MADE IN THE USA - no imports.

 So what can artists and makers specifically do?

 Specific actions can transform the craft market.

-Insist that every show implement rules against imported items.
+Insist that every show implements rules against imported items.
 If the show has no such policy, Don't even apply.
 Actively practice how the values of craft can be used to promote craft in the marketplace.

 Make quality instead of quantity

-Differentiate your art or craft from third world imports and manufactured goods.
+Differentiate your art or craft from third-world imports and manufactured goods.